ctwhome/node-mackeyboard/README.md

 A node.js module that enables you to create virtual keyboard input on Mac OS X.

 ## Credits
 Uses [NodObjC](https://github.com/TooTallNate/NodObjC) to hook into the Cocoa framework.
-The mackeyboard module is merely a wrapper around mouse control commands to the Cocoa framework via NodObjC.
+The mackeyboard module is merely a wrapper around key control commands to the Cocoa framework via NodObjC.
 Special thanks to [Loknar](https://github.com/Loknar)

 ## Installation